 Certificate Programs

-Unlock Your Potential with CREVAWC's Certificate Program in Gender-Based Violence Practice Skills
+CREVAWC's Certificate Program in Gender-Based Violence (GBV) Practice Skills

 About the Program

-Our capability-based courses are meticulously crafted to equip you with the skills necessary to effectively address gender-based violence.
+Our capability-based courses are designed to equip you with the skills necessary to effectively address gender-based violence.
 Delivered in small, live-facilitated groups, the focus is on hands-on, skills-based learning.
 Each course is rooted in the Flourishing Practice model, a framework developed in collaboration with GBV service providers across Canada.
-This model articulates the essential knowledge, mindset, and skills needed to:

-Whether you choose to take a single course or pursue the full certificate, our program offers flexibility to meet your professional development needs.
+Whether you take a single course or pursue the full certificate, our program offers flexibility to meet your learning development needs.

 What Makes Our Courses Unique?